-- 2. Is not institutional and is home and community-based.
+- 1. Institutional and can no longer provide HCB services.
+This setting will not be sent to CMS for heightened scrutiny review. - 2.
+Is not institutional and is home and community-based.
 This setting may need some corrective action to be fully compliant, but will go through the transition period. - 3.
 Is presumed institutional, but is home and community based and will therefore be sent to CMS for final Heightened Scrutiny review.

-For any setting that SCDHHS determines is subject to heightened scrutiny by CMS, SCDHHS will request that the provider produce evidence (if they have not already done so) that the setting does not have institutional qualities and either currently does meet or could meet, with corrective action, the HCB settings requirements.
+For any setting that SCDHHS determines is subject to heightened scrutiny by CMS, SCDHHS will request that the provider produce evidence (if they have not already done so) that the setting does not have institutional qualities and either currently does meet or could meet, with corrective action, the HCBS settings requirements.
 The evidence will be reviewed by SCDHHS and may be made available for public comment.

-4.8.3 Public notice and comment.
+Public notice and comment.
 After the determinations are made, SCDHHS will publish a list of settings it has identified as presumed institutional for public review and comment in the amended Statewide Transition Plan that will be submitted to CMS in February of 2017.
 SCDHHS will solicit comments from the public, including beneficiaries and/or personal representatives of beneficiaries, as to the qualities of each of these settings.
 The public will be able to suggest the addition of any setting to the list if a member of the public determines it may meet the definition of a setting that has institutional qualities that isolate individuals receiving Medicaid HCBS from the broader community of individuals not receiving Medicaid HCBS.
 SCDHHS may conduct a site visit on any setting that is on the list.
 SCDHHS will take public comment under consideration, but ultimately any determination as to what settings SCDHHS will submit to CMS for its review, what settings will not need to be submitted to CMS for review, and what settings will no longer be able to provide HCBS after March 17, 2019, will be made by SCDHHS.

-4.8.4 Submission to CMS for Heightened Scrutiny Review.
+Submission to CMS for Heightened Scrutiny Review.
 After the public notice and comment period on the Statewide Transition Plan with the included list of settings subject to heightened scrutiny, SCDHHS will submit a final list of settings for CMS Heightened Scrutiny Review.

 For any setting that is not home and community-based and remedial actions are not sufficient enough to make the setting compliant with the home and community-based regulations, appropriate action will be taken by SCDHHS to insure continuity of care for any current waiver participants' receiving home and community-based services in this setting.
-Procedures for participant relocation will be followed as outlined in the "Relocation of Waiver participants" section above (page 26).
+Procedures for participant relocation will be followed as outlined in the "Relocation of Waiver participants" section above (page 23).